MFA: Self-Enrollment: Android - Microsoft Authenticator App

 • Click Next on the prompt More information required.

-• Please note, If you are both employee and student, you will need to set up MFA on both your employee and student accounts.
+• Please note, If you are both employee and student, you will need to set up Multi-Factor Authentication on both your employee and student accounts.
 The Microsoft Authenticator application can support multiple accounts.

 • If you are employed or take classes at multiple Minnesota State University / Colleges you only need to do this once per employee/student account.